michaelbrawn/homebridge-deebot-wiki/Beta-Version.md

 ## Homebridge UI

-You can use the `Install Previous Version` feature to install a beta version.
+You can use the 'Install Previous Version' feature to install a beta version.

 ![Feature Icon](https://user-images.githubusercontent.com/43026681/109934132-11437580-7cc4-11eb-9e50-e504c8a754fc.png)